qq1873753873/job2_few_shot_hsic/README.md

 torchaudio = 0.10.1+cu113
 torchvision = 0.11.2+cu113
 ```
+# How to use it?
+Here an example experiment is given by using **Indian Pines**.
+Directly run **Main_IP.py** to produce the results.
+Please note that due to the randomness of the parameter initialization, the experimental results might have slightly different from those reported in the paper.

 # Results
 All the results presented here are referenced from the original paper.
 | Dataset | OA (%) | AA (%) | Kappa (×100) |